 Print a copy of the ATCP 78 license when emailed by the Office of Youth Protection.
+The current license is typically available in early May.
 The copy should be made available to parents/guardians or others to view upon request.